10 Best Electric Guitars Under $1000

 It has the sound for any style of music, but for hard rock and metal players it may be the ultimate weapon.

 - Pros: The ESP Eclipse is an incredible guitar, and this LTD rendition is a great version for under a grand.
-Metal and hard rock guitarists in particular may gravitate to the EC-1000, but it has a classic look that will work in any genre.

 - Cons: Because it's sandwiched somewhere between a Les Paul and something more modern, guitar players who are sticklers for tradition might not dig the EC-1000.